New Limits on Distributed Quantum Advantage: Dequantizing Linear Programs: Introduction

 Let us first recall what fractional linear-programming relaxations of graph problems are.
 For example, in the maximum independent set problem, the task is to label each node $v \in V$ with a value $x_v \in \{0,1\}$ such that for each edge $\{u,v\}$, we satisfy $x_u + x_v \le 1$, and we are maximizing $\sum_v x_v$.
-Now the maximum \emph{fractional} independent set problem is the obvious linear-programming relaxhe range of values is $x_v \in [0,1]$.
-We refer to \cref{ssec:distr-lp} for more details.
+Now the maximum \emph{fractional} independent set problem is the obvious linear-programming relaxation, where the range of values is $x_v \in [0,1]$.
+See \cref{ssec:distr-lp} for more details.

+In the LOCAL model of distributed computing, a set of computers (nodes) communicates via bidirectional links (edges) defined by an input graph, and computation proceeds in synchronous rounds.
+In each round, each computer may send a message of unlimited size to each of its neighbors and update its state based on the messages it receives, and the main complexity measure is the number of communication rounds required to solve the given problem.
+The quantum-LOCAL model is like the LOCAL model, except that we replace all computers with quantum computers and all communication links with quantum communication links capable of exchanging qubits.
+The main source of potential advantage of the quantum-LOCAL over LOCAL comes from the fact that the messages may contain qubits entangled with the state of the computer, and this has indeed been used to show an advantage for LCL problems~\cite{balliu2025quantum-lcl}.

-\subparagraph*{New result.}
+\subparagraph*{New Result.}

-We prove the following result that is applicable to any such linear-programming relaxation: \begin{oframed}
+We prove the following result that is applicable to any fractional linear-programming relaxation: \begin{oframed}

 Assume $\AA$ is a distributed algorithm that finds an $\alpha$-approximation of some linear optimization problem $\Pi$ in $T$ communication rounds in the \textbf{quantum-LOCAL model}.
 Then there is also an algorithm $\AA'$ that finds an $\alpha$-approximation of $\Pi$ in $T$ communication rounds in the \textbf{classical deterministic LOCAL model}. \end{oframed}